 Your dog is getting older, likes playing with other dogs, and doesn’t like being left alone.
 You want to give your dog the best life possible, and have heard that a dog buddy could be the key.
-Should you get a second dog?
+So, should you get a second dog?

 People often wonder this, but here’s the thing: If your thoughts of getting another dog are motivated primarily by a desire to do right by your current dog, there are other ways to accomplish that.
 Adding a second dog to your household is a big decision, and only you can decide if it’s the right thing to do.

 Here‘s some solid advice: Only bring another dog into your life if you want one.
 The responsibility of caring for a new dog will be on your shoulders, and the decision should be based on what you honestly feel you’re willing and able to handle.

 As you know, dogs require a big commitment of time, money, and emotion.
 It’s critical that your entire household is in agreement about getting a second dog, and the reasons for adopting another one should involve more than a desire (however well-intentioned and heartfelt) to make your current dog happy.
 In other words, don’t do it if your main reason is to fix a problem your current dog is having, or to fill some absence in their life.

 Once you decide that you truly want another dog, here are some factors to consider.